ridiculousfish/libdivide/README.md

 }
 ```

-The second code snippet runs much faster, it uses libdivide to compute the integer division
+The second code snippet runs much faster, it uses libdivide to compute the
+integer division using a sequence of shift, add and multiply instructions hence
-using multiplication and bit shifts hence avoiding the slow integer divison operation.
+avoiding the slow integer divison operation.

 ```C++
 #include "libdivide.h"